lixi-zhou/SSSP_On_CUDA/README.md

 $ ./openmp --input path_of_graph
 ```

-for `openmp` it will run hybird implementation and gpu-only's implementation.
-You also can specify argument `--oncpu true` to run a cpu-only parallel implementation (OpenMP).
+for `openmp` it will run hybrid implementation and GPU-only's implementation.
+You also can specify argument *--oncpu true* to run a CPU-only parallel implementation (OpenMP).

 #### Application Argument